-Table 5.F.2B Character District StandardsRoute One Corridor Applicable to the SD-1 District
+Table 5.F.2B Character District Standards Route One Corridor Applicable to the SD-1 District

 Building Placement- Principal Building Required Proposed Finding Front Setback Principal Frontage 0' Min - 15' Max Existing building: +/- 200 feet The existing Arena is located at a distance from the principal frontage.
 The expansion of the existing building does not change the existing setback.
 Front Setback Secondary Frontage 2' Min; 12' Max n/a There is no secondary frontage.
 Side Setback 0' Min Existing building: 77 feet The existing Arena is located at a distance from the principal frontage.
 The expansion of the existing building does not change the existing setback.
-Rear Setback 3' Min 15' from CL of alley 15 feet ОК Yard Type Edge, Side or Rear Yard n/a The existing Arena does not closely follow these requirements; however, appears to be closely related to an edge yard.
+Rear Setback 3' Min 15' from CL of alley 15 feet ОК

+Yard Type Edge, Side or Rear Yard n/a The existing Arena does not

+closely follow these

+requirements; however,

+appears to be closely related to

+an edge yard.

 Lot Occupation Lot width 18' Min; 200' Max 464.75 feet The lot is an existing lot within the SD-1.
-Lot Coverage (Building & Pavement) 85% Max Unknown Additional details may be needed in a future submission.
-Frontage Buildout 50% Min Unknown Additional details may be needed in a future submission.
+Lot Coverage (Building & Pavement) 85% Max 45% (2.6 ac roof/pave/5.8 ac lot area) ОК Frontage Buildout 50% Min 0% existing building N/A

-Building Form Building Height 35' and 3 Stories Max Existing Arena: 32 feet, 11 inches Proposed Addition: 46 feet, 6 inches ОК First Story Height 10' Min, 25' Max Existing Arena: 9 feet, 6 inches Proposed Addition: 9 feet, 6 inches ОК Upper Story Height 10' Min, 15' Max Existing Arena: 23 feet, 5 inches Proposed Addition: 15 feet ОК Façade Glazing 20% Min, 70% Max Shopfront: 70% Min Unknown Additional details are needed in a future submission.
-It is unclear if a waiver is necessary.
-Roof Type Flat, Hip, Gambrel, Gable or Mansard Existing Arena: Gambrel, Gable, Flat, Shed Proposed Addition: Flat ОК Roof Slope 8:12 - 14:12 (.67 - 1.16), if any Existing Arena: 4.5:12, 2:12, 8.5: 12 Proposed Addition: Flat ОК
+Building Form Building Height 35' and 3 Stories Max Existing Arena: 32 feet, 11 inches Proposed Addition: 46 feet, 6 inches ОК First Story Height 10' Min, 25' Max Existing Arena: 9 feet, 6 inches Proposed Addition: 9 feet, 6 inches OK Upper Story Height 10' Min, 15' Max Existing Arena: 23 feet, 5 inches Proposed Addition: 15 feet OK Façade Glazing 20% Min, 70% Max Shopfront: 70% Min All façade glazing is less than the 20% per elevation.
+The applicant is requesting a waiver from the shopfront requirements of a minimum of 20% glazing.
+As discussed in detail, a waiver may not be necessary, but the Planning Board will need to determine whether the applicant meets the requirement to the extent practical.
+Roof Type Flat, Hip, Gambrel, Gable or Mansard Existing Arena: Gambrel, Gable, Flat, Shed Proposed Addition: Flat ОК

+Roof Slope 8:12 - 14:12 Existing Arena: ОК

+(.67 - 1.16), if any 4.5:12, 2:12, 8.5: 12

+Proposed Addition:

+Flat

-Building Placement- Outbuilding Required Proposed Finding Front Setback Principal Bldg + 20' Unknown A shed is proposed to be relocated, and it appears to be consistent with this standard.
-Side Setback 5' Min Unknown A shed is proposed to be relocated, and it appears to be consistent with this standard.
-Rear Setback 3' Min Unknown A shed is proposed to be relocated, but it appears that it would be relocated to within 20 feet from the external property boundary (see above under the SD-1 Standards).
-The location of this shed may need to be reevaluated.
+Building Placement- Outbuilding Required Proposed Finding Front Setback Principal Bldg + 20' N/A A shed is proposed to be relocated, and it appears to be consistent with this standard.
+Side Setback 5' Min N/A A shed is proposed to be relocated, and it appears to be consistent with this standard.
+Rear Setback 3' Min 20' At the concept review, a shed was proposed to be relocated, but was placed less than 20 feet from the property line.
+At this preliminary review, the shed is now placed at 20 feet from the property line consistent with this standard.

-Principal Bldg + 20' Unknown Due to the pre-existing configuration of the property, the parking is located primarily outside of the third lot layer 3 per 1,000 sf or as per use Parking Analysis 94 parking spaces are provided The total number of parking spaces that correspond with the Arena including expansion is 98 spaces.
+Principal Bldg + 20' FTITICIPAL Blug + 20 Unknown Due to the pre-existing configuration of the property, the parking is located primarily outside of the third lot layer 3 per 1,000 sf or as per use Parking Analysis 94 parking spaces are provided The total number of parking spaces that correspond with the Arena including expansion is 98 spaces.
 The parking lot at the arena provides 94 parking spaces.
 Additionally, there are other parking areas located across the NYA campus that can be used during peak usage.
 Based on a campus-wide parking count in 2020, there are approximately 179 parking spaces on the campus.
 Additionally, NYA has an agreement with the abutting property to the south to use up to 34 parking spaces.
-There is a shared driveway between the Travis Roy parking lot and the parking area for Clayton's.
-It appears that the project may require a waiver for less than the required amount of parking, yet there is access to adjacent parking.
-The Planning Board may want to review NYA's 2020 parking analysis to make a 3 per 1,000 sf or as per 3 per 1,000 sf or as per use Parking Analysis spaces are
+There is a shared driveway between the • use Parking Analysis spaces are